Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualbox_slides.md

     ```

     - Then run installation script of Guest Additions
-- Screen black after/during installation -> Increase video memory to >=64 MB
+- Screen black after/during installation -> Increase video memory to >=64 MB.
+- Shared folder not working at all, check if Guest Additions are installed.

 ---